adkelley/javascript-to-purescript/tut21/README.md

 featured in this tutorial.
 Brian covers the featured concepts exceptionally well, and I feel it’s better that you understand its implementation in the comfort of JavaScript.

 You'll find the text and code examples for this tutorial on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut21).
 If you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request.
-Also, before leaving, please give it a start to help me publicize these tutorials.
+Also, before leaving, please give it a star to help me publicize these tutorials.

 Let's start with a quick review of `TaskE` then move onto the example.